grafana/grafana/docs/sources/dashboards/manage-dashboards/index.md

 For more information about dashboard permissions, refer to [Dashboard permissions](ref:dashboard-permissions).

-## Delete multiple dashboards and folders
+## Dashboard and folder deletion

-When you delete one or more folders they are gone forever.
-However when you delete dashboards they will be moved to the Recently deleted section where they are stored for another 30 days.
-If you change your mind and want to get your dashboards back you can restore them easily.
+When you delete folders, the action is immediate and can't be reversed.

+Deleted dashboards, however, can be [restored](#restore-dashboards) if needed.

 ## Restore dashboards

+When you delete dashboards, they're stored for another 30 days, so that you can restore them if needed.
+You can find a list of dashboards that are able to be restored by navigating to **Dashboards > Recently deleted**.

-To restore on or more dashboards, follow these steps:
+To restore one or more dashboards, follow these steps:

-1. Go to the **Recently deleted** page under the Dashboards menu item
+1. In the main menu, click **Dashboards > Recently deleted**.
-2. Select the dashboards you want to restore
+2. Select the dashboards you want to restore.
-3. Click **Restore** and select a folder where the dashboards will be moved to
+3. Click **Restore** and select a folder to which the dashboards will be moved:

+   - If you select one dashboard and the folder it came from still exists, that folder is preselected.
-   - If you select only one dashboard or more dashboards that came from the same folder the folder picker will be preselected.
+   - If you select multiple dashboards that came from the _same_ folder, that folder is preselected.
-   - If the original folder doesn't exist anymore you need to choose a target.
-   - If you select more than one dashboard and they came from different folders you need to choose one target for all dashboards.
+   - If you select multiple dashboards and they came from different folders, you need to choose one target folder for all the dashboards.
+   - If the original folder doesn't exist anymore, you need to choose a new target folder.

-4. Click Restore
+4. Click **Restore**.

 {{% admonition type="note" %}}
-Only users who have admin rights can access the Restore dashboards page.
-If you don't have this permission please refer to a user who has the right permissions.
+Only users who have admin rights can access the **Restore dashboards** page.
 {{% /admonition %}}

 ## Set up generative AI features for dashboards